Kaiseki Yuzu

 The case for choosing it is strongest for diners who want to commit to a specific dinner plan rather than keep the night loose.
 For broader planning, keep our full Las Vegas restaurants guide handy, pair it with our full Las Vegas bars guide if the night needs another stop before or after dinner.

-Because the verified details are limited, the decision should stay practical.
+The decision should stay practical.
 There is no need to force this into every Las Vegas itinerary.
 It makes sense when the open days, evening hours, smart-casual dress code match the plan.
 If the group needs a different mood or more flexibility, compare it with other Las Vegas dining options such as DØUBLE ZERØ PIE & PUB, GYU+ Social, Le Club, Màs Por Favor Taqueria y Tequila, or Partage.

 The right timing is dinner, not a daytime stop

 Plan around dinner service.
-The verified hours are 5:30–10:30 PM on Monday, Thursday, Friday, Saturday, Sunday, with the restaurant closed Tuesday and Wednesday.
+The hours are 5:30–10:30 PM on Monday, Thursday, Friday, Saturday, Sunday, with the restaurant closed Tuesday and Wednesday.
 For travelers building a full Las Vegas plan, our full Las Vegas hotels guide, our full Las Vegas experiences guide, our full Las Vegas wineries guide are more useful for filling the rest of the trip.

 Bottom line: choose it when the priority is a smart-casual dinner in Las Vegas and the open-day schedule works for the group.
 If the brief calls for lunch, Tuesday or Wednesday dining, or a more flexible plan, choose another option.